 • “borrowed” water from the future, through the lowering of water tables or the degradation of ecosystems.

-Many agricultural systems Today they work thanks to this second category, Often without a real awareness of the overall water balanceThe water bankruptcy makes this ambiguity explicit and no longer ignorable.
+Many agricultural systems today work thanks to this second category, often without a real awareness of the overall water balanceThe water bankruptcy makes this ambiguity explicit and no longer ignorable.

 Agriculture and monitoring: without data there is no adaptation